-- Children talking about having lots of 'friends' online whom when asked the do not know personally

-- Disengagement from education

-- Using drugs or alcohol

-- Unexplained gifts/money

-- Repeat concerns about sexual health

-- Decline in emotional wellbeing

-- Talking about physically meeting up with someone they met online - Posting lots of images of themselves online - Going missing - Talking about friendships with older young people/adults - Engagement with offending - Exclusion or unexplained absences from school - Isolation from peers/social network - Frequently in the company of older people association with 'risky' adults - Accepting lifts or being picked up in vehicles - Physical injury without plausible explanation - No parental supervision/monitoring of online activity - Poor school attendance - Secretive behaviour - Self-harm or significant changes in emotional well-being - Concerning use of internet or other social media - Returning home late - Chronic tiredness
+- Children talking about having lots of 'friends' online who when asked they do not know personally. - Disengagement from education. - Using drugs or alcohol. - Unexplained gifts/money. - Repeat concerns about sexual health. - Children who suffer from sexually transmitted disease or are pregnant. - Decline in emotional wellbeing. - Talking about physically meeting up with someone they met online. - Posting lots of images of themselves online. - Going missing. - Talking about friendships with older young people/adults. - Children who have older girlfriends/boyfriends. - Engagement with offending. - Exclusion or unexplained absences from school. - Isolation from peers/social network. - Frequently in the company of older people association with 'risky' adults. - Accepting lifts or being picked up in vehicles. - Physical injury without plausible explanation. - No parental supervision/monitoring of online activity. - Poor school attendance. - Secretive behaviour. - Self-harm or significant changes in emotional well-being. - Concerning use of internet or other social media. - Returning home late. - Chronic tiredness.